monokrome/dotfiles/README.md

     /linux/server/setup.sh

 It is assumed that these files will tell the system what to install.
-All files that are installed are symlinked into this repositories Library directory.
+All files that are installed are symlinked into this repositories lib directory.
 This design is intentional, as it means that updating the repository will automatically sync any pulled changes on your machine.